koke76/Email-Header-Analyzer/README.md

 Detect suspicious keywords like "malware", "phishing", and "ransomware" in the email body.

 Simple command-line interface for easy input and analysis.

-How to Use
-Clone or download this repository.

-Run the script with Python 3:

-nginx
-Copier
-Modifier
-python email_header_analyzer.py
-Paste the full email header when prompted.
-End input by entering a blank line.

-Paste the email body when prompted.
-End input by entering a blank line.

-View the analysis results.

 Why This Project?
 Email headers contain valuable data that helps security analysts detect spoofing, phishing, and other malicious activities.